Elizabeth in her college days at Corban University in Salem, Oregon

 Elizabeth and her team also broke the Washington State Record for most consecutive state championships her senior year.
-The team went on to win nine consecutive Washington State Cross Country Championships, which to this day is still the all-time Washington State record for most consecutive state championships in all cross-country state classifications for girls.
+The team went on to win nine consecutive Washington State Cross Country Championships, which is still the all-time Washington State record for most consecutive state championships in all cross-country state classifications for girls.

 Elizabeth was a Team Captain of her college cross country and track teams and was named a National Collegiate Scholar-Athlete at her university.

 Liz is humble, a hard worker, and thrives in leadership roles.
-She was organized and creative in her role as team captain, as demonstrated by her commitment to secret sister team events and planning yearly events, including retreats.
+She was organized and creative as team captain, as demonstrated by her commitment to secret sister team events and planning yearly events, including retreats.
 Liz was and is quite the project manager.
 She does a lot of event planning and project management as an adult for her employer.

 Looking back, you could not have asked any more from our precious girl.
 She worked hard, loved others along the way, and was fair yet direct when tough decisions needed to be made.

 Elizabeth graduated with a degree in business administration from Corban University in Salem, Oregon.
-She is currently a marketing and project coordinator for Moss Adams.
+She is currently a regional marketing and project coordinator for Moss Adams.
 Moss Adams is a large wealth management and accounting firm on the west coast.

 Liz continues to run for fitness and health as an adult and still runs the occasional road race for fitness and fun.